Objectives of the study:

 Postoperative pain management will be suggested to achieve a visual analogue scale (VAS) pain score of < 3/10 using a patient-controlled intravenous analgesia pump including fentanyl (0.3-0.5 μg/kg), flurbiprofenaxetil (100 mg) and palonosetron hydrochloride (0.25 mg) palazidine.

 The ICU physician and surgeon will independently monitor clinical progress and all endpoints by daily physical examinations.
 Appropriate prophylactic antibiotics and antithrombotic treatments will be administered as required during the postoperative period.
-A chest X-ray will be performed by an independent, trained radiologist on POD 5.
+Chest X-ray or CT scanning will be performed when clinically indicated.
 Arterial blood gas analysis will be performed on POD 1 and POD 3 and other laboratory tests will performed on POD 1, POD 3, POD 5 and POD 7.
 The examinations will be repeated and microbiology tests will be performed when the development of pulmonary complications are suspected.

 Study arms and intraoperative ventilation protocol